Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Correctness Analysis for

-To show a contradiction, we assume that a correct replica $p_i$ commits leader vertex $v$ of wave $w$ and another correct replica $p_j$ commits leader vertex $v'$ of wave $w'$, where $w < w'$, but $v$ is not committed by $p_j$.

-By Lemma~\ref{lm:leadervertexpath}, since $p_i$ committed $v$ in wave $w$, and $p_j$ committed $v'$ in wave $w'>w$, there must exist a path from $v'$ to $v$ in the DAG.
-This path implies that $v$ should have been indirectly committed by $p_j$, which contradicts the assumption that $v$ is not committed by $p_j$.
+\begin{proof} We assume that a correct replica $p_i$ commits leader vertex $v$ of wave $w$ and another correct replica $p_j$ commits leader vertex $v'$ of wave $w'$, where $w < w'$.
+By Lemma~\ref{lm:leadervertexpath}, there must exist a path from $v'$ to $v$ in the DAG.
+This path implies that $v$ should have been indirectly committed by $p_j$.
 Thus, if a leader vertex is committed by one correct replica, then no other replica can skip committing it.

 Combining this observation with Lemma~\ref{lm:ascendingcommit}, all correct replicas commit leader vertices in the same ascending order of waves. \end{proof}